jeffpar/pcjs.v1/devices/pcx86/machine/compaq/deskpro386/README.md

 COMPAQ DeskPro 386 Machines
 ---------------------------

-All our EGA configurations use the `Rev F` [COMPAQ DeskPro 386 ROM](/devices/pcx86/rom/compaq/deskpro386/), dated September 4, 1986.
+All the CGA and EGA configurations use the `Rev F` [COMPAQ DeskPro 386 ROM](/devices/pcx86/rom/compaq/deskpro386/), dated September 4, 1986.
 It is currently the oldest available DeskPro 386 ROM.
-The VGA did not exist until 1987, so it makes sense to use the EGA with a contemporary ROM.
+The VGA did not exist until 1987, so it makes sense to use the CGA and EGA with the older ROM.

-All our VGA configurations use the `Rev J.4` [COMPAQ DeskPro 386 ROM](/devices/pcx86/rom/compaq/deskpro386/), dated January 28, 1988.
+All the VGA configurations use the `Rev J.4` [COMPAQ DeskPro 386 ROM](/devices/pcx86/rom/compaq/deskpro386/), dated January 28, 1988.

 All these machine configurations also include an unformatted "Type 5" [47Mb Hard Disk](/disks/pcx86/drives/47mb/).
 To